scalar-labs/scalardb/docs/getting-started.md

 ## Set up database schema with transaction

 To apply transaction, we can just add a key `transaction` and value as `true` in Scalar DB scheme.
-For instance, we modify our qa.question schema.

 ```json
 {